U.S. Department of State Seal

 • Please note that mace, pepper spray, stun guns, and other self-protection weapons are banned in Macau.

 • Don’t buy counterfeit and pirated goods, even if they are widely available.
-Not only are bootlegs illegal in the United States, if you purchase them you may also be breaking local law.
+They are not only illegal in the United States, but purchasing them may also violate local law.

-Be alert to criminal schemes, such as internet, dating, and financial scams.
+Be alert to criminal schemes, such as internet, phone scams, dating scams, as well as financial scams.
 See the U.S. Department of State's and the U.S. Federal Bureau of Investigation (FBI)'s pages for information on scams.

 Victims of Crime: Report crimes to the local police at “999” and contact U.S. Consulate General Hong Kong & Macau at +825 2523-9011.
 U.S. citizen victims of sexual assault can contact the Macau police and should contact the U.S. Consulate General Hong Kong & Macau for assistance.